cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

   **Note:** Some versions of Hive contain a bug that may prevent the CDAP Explore Service from starting up.
 See `CDAP-1865 <https://issues.cask.co/browse/CDAP-1865>`__ for more information about the issue.
-  If the CDAP Explore Service fails to start and you see a ``javax.jdo.JDODataStoreException: Communications link failure``, in the log, try adding this property to the Hive ``hive-site.xml`` file::
+  If the CDAP Explore Service fails to start and you see a ``javax.jdo.JDODataStoreException: Communications link failure`` in the log, try adding this property to the Hive ``hive-site.xml`` file::

     <property>